Saint Francis of Assisi College

-Saint Francis of Assisi College (SFAC) is a system of private, Catholic-oriented but non-sectarian Philippine educational institutions, offering complete education from pre-school up to the graduate or mistral level of education.
+Saint Francis of Assisi College (SFAC) is a system of private, Catholic-oriented but non-sectarian Philippine educational institutions.
+Named after Saint Francis of Assisi, it offers complete education from pre-school up to the graduate or mistral level of education.
 The main campus is situated in Las Piñas, Metro Manila.

 History

 The Saint Francis of Assisi College (SFAC) is a learning institution offering education from pre-school up to the graduate level.
 Founded in 1981 with about 80 pre-school pupils, SFAC now consists of more than 10,000 students spread across nine campuses in the Southern Luzon area.
 Main Campus is located in Admiral Village, Talon III, Las Piñas.
 Saint Francis of Assisi College (SFAC) is one of the prime educational institutions with Home Study Culture in the Philippines that began in the early 1990s where the program was not yet recognized in the country.